ibm-cloud-docs/solution-tutorials/big-data-analytics-spark.md

    ![](images/solution23/FirstCell_ImportPixiedust.png)

 ## Load data
-Next, we are going to load three data sets and make them available within the notebook.
+Next, we are going to load three open data sets and make them available within the notebook.
 We are using a feature of the **Pixiedust** library to easily [load **CSV** files using an URL](https://ibm-watson-data-lab.github.io/pixiedust/loaddata.html).
 You need two browser tabs, one for the notebook and one to obtain access links to data sets.

-1. Copy the following line into the next empty cell in your notebook.
+1. Copy the following line into the next empty cell in your notebook, but don't run it yet.
    ```Python
    df_pop = pixiedust.sampleData('YourAccessURI')
    ```